80 pages, 210 x 260 mm, detachable magnetic cover photo, cardboard, cover debossed, limited author´s edition

 — in-between points of view: Master Thesis Book, Graduate Thesis II.

-"As a designer I am committed to creating graphic narratives that encourage readers to adopt shifting perspectives within a single subject or theme. (...)"
 Thesis book summarizes 2 years of study at RISD.
-It contains short essays, an interview with Radim Peško and projects which explore graphic design´s ability to provide diverse perspectives.
+It contains short essays, an interview with Radim Peško and projects which question graphic design´s ability to provide diverse perspectives and explore roles of objectivity and subjectivity.
 Original display typeface called "In-between" has been designed and used for the book cover.
 It mimics the idea of physical gaps, drawing attention to the in-between moments inside of individual letterforms.

 # 208 pages, 8 x 10 in, various paper formats, softcover, perfect binding